berthubert/hello-dl/README.md

    * Tools must do things you will be personally be impressed by
  * Not skimp over the details, how does it ACTUALLY work
  * Make reading the tool's source code a good learning experience
- * However, also not confuse you with weird historical words
+   * More important that code is readable than that it is as fast as possible
+   * Also be fast enough that it is "doable" though
  * Cover all the techniques that form the backbone of modern DL successes
  * Use language and terms that are compatible with modern day usage
    * So you can also understand PyTorch tutorials
+   * However, also not confuse you with weird historical words
- * Provide modules that mirror functionality in PyTorch
+ * Provide modules that mirror popular functionality in PyTorch

 Non-goals: